My name is Stuart Morgan-Ayrs and I provide Specialist Trauma Therapy in Edinburgh City Centre and online using Google Meetings.

 After relocating to Scotland I decided to update my skills while building a new practice, and after completing a range of Continuous Professional Development updates in integrative psychotherapy, counselling, hypnotherapy, NLP, mental health and coaching (at levels 3 and 4) I then embarked on more University Study.
 Over the next few years I completed a MSc Psychology (specialising in neurology in mental health, identity and comparative psychology models), a BA(Hons) Open (specialising in Psychology, Philosophy and Politics), a BA(Hons) Psychology and Philosophy of the Mind, and a University Certificate of Education (specialising in Theology, Psychology and Scottish Philosophy).
 I also completed competency training in CBASP at Dundee University, and competency update trainings in MBSR, MBCT and CBT.
 I have also completed a Post Graduate Diploma in Complex Trauma, externally validated to level 7.

 Since then I have completed Specialist Clinical Trainings in a range of subjects, all requiring a minimum entry level of a Masters Degree and full licensing to practice, and requiring a 80% examination score to pass.
-I have completed separate Clinical speciality trainings in Trauma, Complex trauma ( two different internationally recognised board certifications), and Dissociation, Hypnosis & Neurology based Mind-Body Clinical trauma, Depression & Mood Disorders, Anxiety, Grief, Advanced Grief, Attention Disorders, Anger Management and Integrative Medicine and Nutrition for Mental Health.
+I have completed separate Clinical speciality trainings in Trauma, Complex trauma ( four different internationally recognised board certifications), and Dissociation, Hypnosis & Neurology based Mind-Body Clinical trauma, Depression & Mood Disorders, Anxiety, Grief, Advanced Grief, Attention Disorders, Anger Management and Integrative Medicine and Nutrition for Mental Health.
 I have also completed extensive additional CPD training in Polyvagal theory, Integrative trauma treatments, Attachment theory, parts theories including IFS, Addictions in trauma and Neurology.
 I have completed skills courses in Relational EMDR and DBT, as well as competency certification courses in Clinical Mindfulness, RO-DBT I and ACT.

 All through my career the main areas of my practice have been Trauma, Complex Trauma, Domestic Violence, Trauma of Discrimination and Adverse Childhood Experiences.
 I have also worked in related fields where trauma has been present including long term depression, clinical anxiety, personality disorders and mood disorders.
 Getting officially certified in these areas therefore was a logical career progression.